 Condom catheter; Incontinence devices; Fecal collection devices; Urinary incontinence - devices; Fecal incontinence - devices; Stool incontinence - devices

-Catheter-associated urinary tract infections: definitions and significance in the urologic patient.
-American Urological Association. www.auanet.org/guidelines/catheter-associated-urinary-tract-infections.
-Accessed June 16, 2016.
+American Urological Association website.
+Catheter-associated urinary tract infections: definitions and significance in the urologic patient. www.auanet.org/guidelines/catheter-associated-urinary-tract-infections.
+Accessed June 16, 2018.